Oghma-Infinium/Fahluaan/Builds/Nightblade Controller.md

 **Standing Stone**: Shadow

-**Religion**: Vaermina / Sithis or Boethiah (depending on RP or how much you want to lean into certain aspects of the build)
+**Religion**: Vaermina / Sithis (depending on RP or how much you want to lean into certain aspects of the build)

 **Transformation**: Vampire